Tillabéri Region

 Tillabéri (var.
-Tillabéry) is one of the eight Regions of Niger; the capital of the Region is Tillabéri.
+Tillabéry) is one of the seven regions of Niger.
+The capital of the region is Tillabéri.
 Tillabéri Region was created in 1992, when Niamey Region was split, with Niamey and its immediate hinterland becoming a new capital district enclaved within Tillabéri Region.

 Geography

 Tillabéri borders Mali (Gao Region) to the north, Tahoua Region to the east, Dosso Region to the southeast, Benin (Alibori Department) to the south, and Burkina Faso (Sahel Region and Est Region) to the west.
 The Niamey Capital District forms an enclave within the region.
-Tillabéri contains almost all of Niger's share of the Niger river, as well as several seasonal (known as Gorouol, Sirba) and permanent (known as Mékrou, Tapoa) watercourses.
+Tillabéri contains almost all of Niger's share of the Niger River, as well as several seasonal (known as Gorouol, Sirba) and permanent (known as Mékrou, Tapoa) watercourses.
 The W National Park is located in the extreme south of the region and extends into Burkina Faso and Benin.
 The northwestern areas of the region (Ouallam and Filingué) have a savannah type flora and fauna.

 Settlements

-Tillabéri is the regional capital; other major settlements include Abala, Ayourou, Banibangou, Bankilare, Filingue, Ouallam, Say, Téra and Torodi.
+Tillabéri is the regional capital; other major settlements include Abala, Ayourou, Banibangou, Bankilare, Filingué, Ouallam, Say, Téra and Torodi.

 Administrative subdivisions

-Tillabéri is divided into 6 departments:
+Tillabéri is divided into 13 departments: